westphallm1/AoMM-Cross-Mod-Sample/README.md

 While a minion is registered to AoMM via `mod.Call("RegisterX",...)`, AoMM will perform a variety of state calculations each frame in that ModProjectile's `PreAI` hook.
-These values can be retrieved as a dictionary via `mod.Call("GetState", projectile)`, or copied directly into an object that contains any subset of the state properties via `mod.Call("GetStateDirect", projectile, destination)`.
+These values can be retrieved as a dictionary via `mod.Call("GetState", versionString, projectile)`, or copied directly into an object that contains any subset of the state properties via `mod.Call("GetStateDirect", versionString, projectile, destination)`.
 The state values that are calculated, and their types, are documented below:

 * `bool IsAttacking`: Whether AoMM has determined that an enemy is available for the minion to attack.
 True